Dwork families and $\mathcal{D}$-modules: Introduction

+The statement of the theorem could seem a vague definition of a new complex $K_n$, but its point is giving in detail the expression of $\bar{K}_n$ in a simple way.
+Nevertheless, we will define $K_n$ properly in section \ref{problema}.

-Note that \cite[Theorem 2.1]{RW} is the $\ell$-adic analogue of the theorem for the original Dwork family, without mentioning the second exact sequence.
-In this sense our statement about the invariant part of the Gauss-Manin cohomology of the Dwork family is finer than any other result in any other context.
+Note that \cite[Thm.
+2.1]{RW} is the $\ell$-adic analogue of Theorem \ref{teorema2} for the original Dwork family, without mentioning the second exact sequence.
+In this sense our statement about the invariant part of the Gauss-Manin complex of the Dwork family is finer than any other result in any other context.

 The paper is structured as follows.
-Section \ref{dmodulos} is a compilation of basic results on $\DD$-module theory and hypergeometric $\DD$-modules that will be of use in the following three sections.
-In section \ref{problema} we introduce rigourously our problem, recall our main results and start to tackle them.
-Next we exploit in section \ref{induccion} the power of the inductive method used to prove the majority of theorem \ref{teorema2intro}, whereas in section \ref{fourier} we finish the proof by finding the exponents of $\GG_n$ at the origin using the Fourier transform for $\DD$-modules.
+Section \ref{hyper} is a compilation of basic results on hypergeometric $\cD$-modules that will be of use in the following three sections.
+In section \ref{problema} we introduce properly our problem and start to tackle our main results.
+Next we exploit in section \ref{induccion} the power of the inductive method used to prove most of Theorem \ref{teorema2}, whereas in section \ref{fourier} we finish its proof by finding the exponents of $\cG_n$ at the origin and infinity.

-Before ending this introduction, let us introduce some general conventions and notations.
-An algebraic variety, or just variety, will mean for us a separated finite type equidimensional scheme over our algebraically closed field of characteristic zero $\kk$, reducible or not.
-We will denote by $\pi_i$ the $i$-th canonical projection from a product, and by $\pi_X$ the projection to a point from any variety $X$.
-For us, $h_\zeta$ will mean the homothety $\lambda\mapsto\zeta\lambda$ of $\gm:\AA^1-\{0\}$.

-\textbf{Acknowledgements.} This work addresses a problem introduced to the author by Steven Sperber, to whom the author is deeply grateful.
+\textbf{Acknowledgements.} This work addresses a problem introduced by Steven Sperber to the author, to whom he is deeply grateful.
 The results of this paper conform an improvement of the main part of the doctoral thesis of the author, advised by Luis Narv\'{a}ez Macarro and Antonio Rojas Le\'{o}n.
 The author wants to thank the latter for having the idea of the inductive framework, and both of them for their support and encouragement.
-He is also grateful to Claude Sabbah for suggesting him the use of Fourier transform and pointing him out the reference \cite{DouSab}, and to Pierrette Cassou-Noguès for her interesting comments.
-He also wants to thank his son, Alberto Luna Castaño, born during the early writing of this paper, for making him learning many new things and improving his productivity.
-This paper is dedicated to him.
+He is also grateful to Claude Sabbah for suggesting him the use of Fourier transformation and pointing him out the reference \cite{DouSab}, and an anonymous referee for the useful comments given to improve the paper.
+He wants to thank as well his son, Alberto Luna Castaño, born during the early writing of this paper, for making him learning many new things and improving his productivity.
+This work is dedicated to him.